Kikobeats/js-mythbusters/workflow/lookup-table.md

 ## Index lookups

-It's better to use a direct match approach using object/array index lookups:
+It's sometimes better to use a direct match approach using object/array index lookups:

 ```js
 var lookupTable = {